Creator Terms Conditions

 5. Etiquette

-6. Marketing and spam
+6. Marketing and Spam

-7. Regulated businesses
+7. Regulated Businesses

-7.3 You must not use the Services for any purpose relating to the offering for sale, sale or distribution of knives, guns or other weapons.
+7.1 You must not use the Services for any purpose relating to gambling, gaming, betting, lotteries, sweepstakes, prize competitions or any gambling-related activity.7.2 You must not use the Services for any purpose relating to the offering for sale, sale or distribution of drugs or pharmaceuticals.7.3 You must not use the Services for any purpose relating to the offering for sale, sale or distribution of knives, guns or other weapons.

 8. Monitoring